Alcidespb24/RAG/output.md

 (ii) Separation or discharge from military service.
 A covered entity that is a component of the Departments of Defense or Homeland Security may disclose to the Department of Veterans Affairs (DVA) the protected health information of an individual who is a member of the Armed Forces upon the separation or discharge of the individual from military service for the purpose of a determination by DVA of the individual's eligibility for or entitlement to benefits under laws administered by the Secretary of Veterans Affairs.

-(iv) Foreign military personnel.
-A covered entity may use and disclose the protected health information of individuals who are foreign military personnel to their appropriate foreign military authority for the same purposes for which uses and disclosures are permitted for Armed Forces personnel under the notice published in the FEDERAL REGISTER pursuant to paragraph (k)(1)(i) of this section.

 (2) National security and intelligence activities.
 A covered entity may disclose protected health information to authorized federal officials for the conduct of lawful intelligence, counter-intelligence, and other national security activities authorized by the National Security Act (50 U.S.C.
 401, et seq.) and implementing authority (e.g., Executive Order 12333).

 (3) Protective services for the President and others.
 A covered entity may disclose protected health information to authorized Federal officials for the provision of protective services to the President or other persons authorized by 18 U.S.C.
 3056 or to foreign heads of state or other persons authorized by 22 U.S.C.
 2709(a)(3), or for the conduct of investigations authorized by 18 U.S.C.
 871 and 879.

 (4) Medical suitability determinations.
-A covered entity that is a component of the Department of State may use protected health information to make medical suitability determinations and may disclose whether or not the individual is suitable for the purpose of a determination by the Secretary of Veterans Affairs.
+A covered entity that is a component of the Department of State may use protected health information to make medical suitability determinations and may disclose whether or not the individual is suitable for the purpose of a determination by the Secretary of State.

 95

-HIPAA Administrative Simplification Regulation Text March 2013

-was determined to be medically suitable to the officials in the Department of State who need access to such information for the following purposes:
+HIPAA Administrative Simplification Regulation Text was determined to be medically suitable to the officials in the Department of State who need access to such information for the following purposes:

 1. For the purpose of a required security clearance conducted pursuant to Executive Orders 10450 and 12968;